chirindaopensource/identifiable_variational_dynamic_factor_model_identifiable_variational_dynamic_factor_model/README.md

 -   Credit to **Minkey Chang and Jae-Young Kim** for the foundational research that forms the entire basis for this computational replication.
 -   This project is built upon the exceptional tools provided by the open-source community.
 Sincere thanks to the developers of the scientific Python ecosystem, particularly the **PyTorch**, **NumPy**, **Pandas**, and **Optuna** contributors.

+--

+*This README was generated based on the structure and content of the `identifiable_variational_dynamic_factor_model_identifiable_variational_dynamic_factor_model_draft.ipynb` notebook and follows best practices for research software documentation.*